 Recently, Pang launched a new menu at Antoinette.
 He fused Hakka and Singapore flavours with Western ingredients, “so the taste is rustic, but the presentation is refi ned”.
 His interpretations of classic dishes include chilli crab arancini, Hainanese chicken rice and Hakka gnocchi.

 “For the chicken rice, we cook the chicken breast sous vide, and, instead of rice, we cook barley in chicken stock (a la risotto).
 We make our own chilli gel and serve the chicken with scallion ginger dressing.
 We make chilli crab arancini by cooking risotto with crabmeat and lobster bisque, and fill the centre of the risotto ball with chilli crab sauce,” he says.
 And for the classic abacus seeds dish?
-The chef has created a Hakka “gnocchi” accompanied by morel mushrooms, foie gras and cured pork.
+The chef has created a Hakka “gnocchi” – bouncy abacus seeds made of yam, sweet potato and beetroot, tossed in a sauce made of morel mushrooms, foie gras and cured pork.
 “I intend to go in this new direction and do something a little more unique.”
 He reiterates that Singaporeans are always looking for something new to try, but it’s important to embrace our roots.

 PHOTOGRAPHY Vernon Wong